jlevy/og-equity-compensation/README.md

 *all of these*, depending on your situation.
 That’s why we have a lot to cover here:

-- 🄳 **Ordinary income tax** is the tax on your ordinary income, that is, wages or salary income, and short-term investment income.
+- 🄳 **Ordinary income tax** is the tax on ordinary income, that is, wages or salary income, and short-term investment income.
   Taxes on ordinary income and short-term capital gains are the same, so it can also be called **short-term capital gains tax** when this tax is short-term capital gains.
   For a lot of people who make most of their money by working, ordinary income tax is the